 Neil Varon, conductor

-Third and fourth year undergraduates and graduate students play in the Eastman Philharmonia (PHIL) and the Philharmonia Chamber Orchestra (PCO).
-In addition to performing standard orchestral repertoire, members of Philharmonia comprise the pit orchestra for the fall and spring operas, as well as playing major works written for choral/orchestral collaboration.
-Members from all three orchestras also have the unique experience of joining the Eastman Jazz Ensemble to form the Studio Orchestra.
-Studio Orchestra performs one concert per year, playing new works by guest artists and jazz composition students.
+Membership for string students in the Eastman School Symphony Orchestra (ESSO), Philharmonia (PHIL) and Philharmonia Chamber Orchestra (PCO) is determined by a required Fall audition.
+All first year string students are assigned to ESSO.
+In addition to performing standard orchestral repertoire, members of either orchestra comprise the pit orchestra for the fall and spring operas, as well as play major choral/orchestral works with the Eastman Rochester Chorus.
+Members from all three orchestras also have the unique experience of joining the Eastman Jazz Ensemble to form the Studio Orchestra, performing one concert per year.
+All orchestras participate in the annual readings of student compositions in the Spring semester.

 All string players are required to audition for participation in Eastman’s orchestras.
 Non-string players are assigned to the orchestras by their studio teachers.
 Neil Varon, Director of Orchestral Activities at Eastman, oversees the orchestral program and serves as primary conductor of all the orchestras.